 Sandy Peace, PsyD, CST — Treasurershe/her/Dr. Dr. Peace is a California licensed psychologist and AASECT certified sex therapist in private practice.
 She works from her home office in Petaluma providing individual, couples / partners, and group therapy via telehealth.
 Dr. Peace utilizes a wide range of therapeutic techniques: CBT, DBT, EMDR, solution-focused, somatic, mindfulness, psychodynamic, relational, and multicultural.
 She is a generalist clinician with expertise in identity development, LGBT+, polyamory / ENM (Ethical Nonmonogamy), trauma, relationships, and sexuality.

 Dr. Peace received her doctorate in clinical psychology from John F. Kennedy University in Pleasant Hill in 2012.
-She was supervised by Dr. Michael Pinkston at her 3rd year practicum at Sonoma State University Counseling Center (along with Dr. Loi Medvin).
-After completing her internship and post-doc at Cal Poly San Luis Obispo Counseling Center (where she worked with Dr. Jen Lotz), she moved to Los Angeles and started a private practice in DTLA in 2015.
+She was supervised by Dr. Michael Pinkston at her 3rd year practicum at Sonoma State University Counseling Center.
+After completing her internship and post-doc at Cal Poly San Luis Obispo Counseling Center (where she worked with Dr. Jennifer Lotz), she moved to Los Angeles and started a private practice in DTLA in 2015.
 There Dr. Peace was active with the Los Angeles County Psychological Association, including providing training for the Couple’s Therapy Special Interest Group on working with bisexual and polyamorous clients, and she was a community organizer and educator in the polyamorous and bisexual communities.
 She moved back to Sonoma County in 2020 during the pandemic to be near her personal support network.

 Dr. Peace’s first career was in the AEC field doing payroll, accounting, and financial engineering, marketing and business development.
 (She was on the engineering team that helped create development impact fees for new neighborhoods in the City of Rohnert Park.)
 She is also a foodie who loves planning and hosting events.